 Being an entrepreneur is not for the faint of heart.
 There are times when you’re clicking on all cylinders and times when you feel like the sky is falling.
-I recently read an article about how many entrepreneurs suffer from anxiety, depression and other painful mental and physical conditions but they rarely talk about it.
+I recently read an article about how many entrepreneurs suffer from anxiety, depression, and other painful mental and physical conditions but they rarely talk about it.
 It’s a wonder why more people in the business world aren’t discussing solutions to combat this.
 I know a few people that openly share the fact that they can manage their mental health through the use of products that they source from places like that Canada Cannabis Dispensary due to their effects that are claimed to help reduce stress and ease depression.
 They find that using medical cannabis and cannabis-based products similar to high voltage extracts could help them to manage their stress, anxiety, and depression.
 It’s important that, as entrepreneurs, we see ourselves as a community and share our stories and talk about the bumps in the road – it can be a lonely journey.
 Moreover, there is also evidence to suggest that drug, alcohol, and opioid addictions are on the rise among entrepreneurs.
 With this in mind, I think more needs to be done to help people that are struggling with addictions and we also need to raise awareness of the different treatment and rehabilitation options.
 I think that if people are able to learn more about the types of help and support that are out there, we might be able to tackle this ongoing mental health crisis.